 It's important to understand your credit card issuer's minimum payment policies, as they vary from company to company.
 Here's how minimum payments generally work for some of the more popular cards from the biggest credit card companies:

-- Bank of America® Cash Rewards Visa: $35, or 1% of your balance plus new interest and late fees (if applicable), whichever is greater.
+- Bank of America® Cash Rewards credit card: $35, or 1% of your balance plus new interest and late fees (if applicable), whichever is greater.

 Capital One Platinum Credit Card: $25, or 1% of your balance plus new interest and late fees (if applicable), whichever is greater.
 Chase Freedom Unlimited®: $35, or 1% of the balance plus interest and late fees (if applicable), whichever is greater.
 Citi® Double Cash Card - 18 month BT offer: $35, or 1% of the new balance plus interest and late fees, or 1.5% of the new balance, whichever is greater.
 Plus any past-due balance, overlimit balance or Citi Flex Plan payments.
-Discover it® Cash Back: $15, $20 or $35 depending on your creditworthiness, or a percentage of the current balance plus interest, annual fees (if applicable), late payment fees and past-due amounts, whichever is greater.
 First Progress Platinum Elite Mastercard® Secured Credit Card: $40 or 5% of the balance plus interest, past-due amounts and any balance that exceeds your credit limit, whichever is greater.

 - Wells Fargo Platinum Visa®: $25, or 1% of the statement balance, the annual fee (if applicable) and interest plus any past-due amount, whichever is greater.

-- American Express: Minimum payments can vary widely based on whether your card is a charge card (such as the American Express® Gold Card) or not (American Express Cash Magnet® Card, for example).
-Generally, American Express charge cards will require more to be paid toward a balance every month, but may provide the option to pay off purchases over time in monthly installments.
+- American Express: Minimum payments can vary widely based on whether your card is a traditional credit card (such as the American Express Cash Magnet® Card) or not (the American Express® Gold Card, for example).
+Some American Express cards will require more to be paid toward a balance every month, allowing you to carry a balance for certain charges, but not all, with the option to pay off purchases over time in monthly installments.

 Please note that these minimum payment policies are current as of September 2020.
 Read over your cardholder agreement to see complete minimum payment details for your credit card.